-- If you haven't already, find the vegetarian section of the supermarket and try out some of the new products that are reaching the Australian market such as mock mince, pig-free 'bacon' and veggie roasts.
-Opting for cruelty-free vegetarian alternatives is the single best way to ensure that farm animals — who have been excluded from critical animal cruelty laws — are protected from abuse.
+- If you haven't already, find the meat-free section of the supermarket and try out some of the new products that are reaching the Australian market such as mock mince, pig-free 'bacon' and veggie roasts.
+Opting for cruelty-free alternatives is the single best way to ensure that farm animals — who have been excluded from critical animal cruelty laws — are protected from abuse.

 - Think twice about eggs.
 It's becoming common knowledge that most egg-laying hens are forced to spend their short lives crammed inside battery cages where they cannot even stretch their wings.
 Avoiding cage eggs is crucial, but there's more to this story: laying hens in all production systems are killed when their egg production wanes — years before their natural life expectancy — resulting in millions of chicks being hatched each year to replace them.
 Only female chicks are required for egg production, which means millions of unwanted male chicks are gassed or ground up alive each year as 'waste products' of the egg industry.
 This is why many animal lovers are choosing to purchase egg alternatives that are available at supermarkets.